Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Summary" />
 ## Summary ##

 By completing this Hands-On Lab you have learned how to use Dependency Injection in MVC 4 by integrating Unity Application Block and MEF 2.0.
-To achieve that purpose you have used Dependency Injection inside controllers, views and action filters.
+To achieve that, you have used Dependency Injection inside controllers, views and action filters.

 The following concepts were covered: